Translate this page into:

 The biopsychosocial model was first conceptualized by Engle in 1977, suggesting that to understand a person’s medical condition, it is not simply the biological factors to consider but also the psychological and social factors.[36]

 Biological factors such as genetic vulnerability, physical health, and comorbidities.
 Psychological factors such as perceived stress, psychological distress, psychological health, self-esteem, coping skills, cognitions, emotions, behaviors, lifestyle and psychological resilience, and social factors such as social networks, social support, and socioeconomic status.
 The interaction of biopsychosocial factors may lead to a specific health condition.
 The COVID-19 pandemic is a traumatic or severe stressful situation, which may lead to both adverse psychosocial consequences and COVID-19 infection, severity, and mortality due to impaired immune system through feedback loop in vulnerable people with non-O blood group.
 The interaction of psychological and biological resiliency may lead to “bio-psycho-neuro-immunological resiliency.”
 We believe that the diathesis-stress model may be potentially most helpful in explaining all human health conditions and problems, including COVID-19 and long COVID or post-COVID-19 conditions, infectious and non-infectious diseases.
-The COVID-19 pandemic is a traumatic or severe stressful situation, which may lead to both adverse psychological consequences and COVID-19 infection, severity, and mortality due to impairment and dysregulation of immune system through feedback loop in vulnerable people with non-o blood group.
+The COVID-19 pandemic is a traumatic or severe stressful situation, which may lead to both adverse psychological consequences and COVID-19 infection, severity, and mortality due to impairment and dysregulation of the immune system through feedback loop in vulnerable people with non-o blood group.

 The interaction of psychological and biological resiliency may lead to “bio-psycho-neuro-immunological resiliency”.